Actively Involved in Outreach and Public Engagement

 Students Reaching Out – and Within the School Community

 The Graduate Student Organization, along with nine student sub-organizations that focus on the issues of an identified population within the student body, bring events, seminars and guest speakers onto the campus.
 Our Building Bridges program pairs returning students with new students to serve as a one-on-one resource and peer ambassador to help incoming students become engaged more quickly to the School community.
-Students routinely serve in national board appointments such as the National Association of Social Workers (NASW), the Council on Social Work Education (CSWE) and the National Association of Black Social Workers, to name a few.
+Students routinely serve on local, regional, and national boards and committees.